PRONTOLab/BayesMM.jl/README.md

 - This repo currently contains several MWE scripts (`mwe_*.jl`) used for Reactant debugging.
 - Keep helper scripts focused; most orchestration should stay in `gen_pysides_from_original.jl`.

+TODO: Instructions on how to setup and run the repo